Hwange National Park, Zimbabwe

 Although there are no specific child care facilities at Linkwahsa, Wilderness Safaris are one of the leading safari operators caring for families.
 Excellent guides and staff will tailor the experience to make an unforgettable safari for guests of all ages.

-There's a swimming pool, essential for those hot Summer months, and a cozy snug with a warm fireplace, great for the cold winter evenings.
+There's a swimming pool, essential for those hot Summer months, and a cosy snug with a warm fireplace, great for the cold winter evenings.
 The waterhole in front of camp draws wildlife from across the area, many guests in the Hwange camps choose to spend an afternoon sitting on the deck watching the wildlife coming to drink - you'll see great herds of elephant, buffalo and often lion and hyena come to drink at dusk.

 Meals are usually taken outside on the deck, if it is cooler there's a spacious dining area inside.
 The focus is on fresh and light meals in the warmer months and for lunch, with soups and warming seasonal dishes in the colder season.
 The pizza oven is a favorite for lunch.